bsmeding/ansible-role-nautobot/README.md

 Ansible role to install https://nautobot.readthedocs.io/en/latest/[Nautobot CMDB]

 ###NOTE!
-This version is on very early development state as of 21 april 2021.
+This version is on very early development state as of 28 april 2021.
 Not tested very well, some procedures not automated yet!

 Please be aware that NAPALM credentials are not shared between Nautobot and evenutally Nautobot plugin Nonir (golder-config).
-So when using that plugin you need to set you're credentials in the nautobot-service file
+So when using that plugin you need to set the credentials in the nautobot-service file also

 ##Manual tasks after run:
 * nautobot-server createsuperuser
 see: https://nautobot.readthedocs.io/en/latest/installation/nautobot/#prepare-the-database

 # dependencies:
 geerlingguy.postgres